-The 20 Best TV Shows on Tubi (September 2023)
+The Best Free TV Shows on Tubi (September 2024)

-The 20 Best TV Shows on Tubi (September 2023)
+The Best Free TV Shows on Tubi (September 2024)

 Tubi is a FAST (free, ad-supported streaming television) service from the Fox Corporation, and has a wide selection of series streaming for free, just with the price of ads.
-What makes Tubi unique is its seemingly exclusive streaming rights to previously removed Max originals like Lovecraft Country and Generation alongside its various other offerings from different channels and networks.
+What makes Tubi unique is its seemingly exclusive streaming rights to previously removed Max originals like Lovecraft Country alongside its various other offerings from different channels and networks.

 No account is required to start streaming on Tubi, though creating one will allow you to keep track of your watch history, as well as add shows and movies to your watchlist.
 Tubi’s rolodex of movies is impressive, and while its television slate is slightly less-so, there are still numerous classics and must-see TV shows to watch on the platform.
 Below, we have broken down the best shows to watch on Tubi (listed in no particular order), all available for totally free.